Having a personal brand identity allows a professional to show the world what he or she is about as an individual employee.

 But you won’t be better off avoiding a professional role on social media – you will just be limiting yourself and your potential for growth.

-Instead, use social media as an opportunity to show professionalism and prove a value in the industry.
+Instead, use social media as an opportunity to brand yourself, show professionalism, and prove a value in the industry.
 This visibility could result in unexpected opportunities or a professional advantage down the road.

 Establishing and Achieving Goals